UniversalDependencies/docs/_ja-overview/introduction.md

 The Japanese corpora annotated according to the UD annotation scheme will be obtained by conversion from several resources.

-As a first step, we construct conversion rules on 'NTT Japanese phrase structure treebank' (Tanaka and Nagata 2013) on Mainichi Newspaper.
+As a first step, we construct conversion rules on 'NTT Japanese phrase structure treebank' [(Tanaka and Nagata 2013)](http://www.aclweb.org/anthology/W13-4913) on Mainichi Newspaper.

-We also try to construct conversion rules on 'Balanced Corpus of Contemporary Written Japanese'(BCCWJ) (Maekawa et al. 2014) with third party annotations.
+We also try to construct conversion rules on 'Balanced Corpus of Contemporary Written Japanese'(BCCWJ) [(Maekawa et al. 2014)](http://link.springer.com/article/10.1007/s10579-013-9261-0) with third party annotations.

 # Basic Policy

 Japanese language is written without word boundaries.
 We tend to define smaller morpheme unit than word unit in order to keep the unit uniformity.
-Therefore, when we define the morpheme unit as the Universal Dependency word unit, we have to annotate the compound word construction (Yamada et al. 2010) which is defined in the morphology layer of Japanese linguistics.
+Therefore, when we define the morpheme unit as the Universal Dependency word unit, we have to annotate the compound word construction which is defined in the morphological layer of Japanese linguistics.

 Universal Dependency scheme does not suit for Japanese dependency annotation.
 Their dependency annotation label set includes several different layers such as morphology, syntax dependency and semantic dependency.